Gargtanisha11/backend-liveChat/Readme.md

    21. for  form-data install and  configure multer middleware
    22. To store  the avatar image on cloudinary intstall cloudinary and configure it. and create a method to uplaod file
      on
-   23. create user controller  (registerUser )
+   23. create user controller  (registerUser ,loginUser )
-   24. add user route
+   24. add user route (register , login user )
+   25. create authenticate middleware

 ### todo
    read abt process